-COURSE OUTCOMES: After the completion of this course, the student will be able to
+Upon successful compilation of the course, students will be able to

 - 1. Explain the fundamentals of digital image processing, colour models and intensity transformations - 2.
 Demonstrate smoothing and sharpening in both spatial and frequency domains, image restoration and reconstruction - 3.
 Demonstrate the usage of wavelets and other image transforms - 4.
 Compare image compression methods, Huffman Coding, Arithmetic Coding, LZW Coding, Block Transform Coding - 5.
 Recommend proper use of morphological and segmentation algorithms and Build an image pattern classification system using feature extraction and image pattern classification techniques